eschulte/cla/README.md

 This suite of tools enables exploratory data analysis from the command line.
-The `cla` executable accepts data through `STDIN`, feeds that data to an easily extendable set of analytic modules, and outputs their results to `STDOUT`.
-The goal of the `cla` system is to provide *no configuration required* data analysis ranging from simple means and correlations to more sophisticated machine learning on the command line for exploratory data analysis.
+The `cla` executable accepts data through `STDIN`, feeds that data to an easily extendable set of analytic modules (just shell scripts), and outputs their results to `STDOUT`.
+The goal of the `cla` system is to provide *no configuration required* data analysis ranging from simple means and correlations to more sophisticated machine learning.

 ### Usage

-To use cla first define the `CLA_MDIR` environment variable to point to `modules/` in this directory.
+To use cla first add both the `bin` and `modules` sub-directories of this directory to your path.
+For example by placing the following in your `~/.bashrc`, `~/.zshrc` or `~/.profile`.

-    export CLA_MDIR=/home/user/src/cla/modules
+    export PATH="$PATH:/path/to/this/dir/bin:/path/to/this/dir/modules"

-Add the `cla` executable in the `bin/` sub-directory of this repository to your path.
 Use the `-h` option to see the available command line flags.

     $ cla -h
     Reads data from STDIN and writes analysis to STDOUT.